Future (Future album)

-Future (stylized on digital releases in all caps) is the fifth studio album by American rapper Future.
+Future (stylized in all caps) is the fifth studio album by the American rapper Future.
 It was released on February 17, 2017, by A1 Recordings, Freebandz and Epic Records.
 The album features production by Metro Boomin, Zaytoven, DJ Khaled, The Beat Bully, Southside, alongside production from other members of 808 Mafia such as DY, Fuse, Tarentino and Tre Pounds.
 The album was supported by three singles: "Draco", "Mask Off" and "Extra Luv".

+Artwork

+The artwork for Future was designed by Japanese photographer Takashi Murakami.
+It shows Future, blurred in a haze of yellow smoke, while shaking his watch around.
+Future described the artwork as “a masterpiece of carefree”.

 Background

 The eponymously titled album was announced through social media on February 14, 2017.
 Future then followed up by posting on social media moments after.

 Singles

 "Draco" was released as the first single from the album on February 21, 2017.
 The song debuted and peaked at number 46 on the Billboard Hot 100.

 "Mask Off" was released as the second single on April 18, 2017.
 The song peaked at number five on the Billboard Hot 100.

-"Extra Luv" was released as the third single on June 30, 2017 after being included as a streaming bonus track on the deluxe edition of the album.
+"Extra Luv" was released as the third single on June 30, 2017, after being included as a streaming bonus track on the deluxe edition of the album.
 The single features a guest appearance from rapper YG.

 The song "Used to This" featuring Drake, which was previously released as a single on November 4, 2016, was also included on the deluxe edition.